-The Westside Water system is managed by Island Water Management, a company owned by WWA member Doug Dolstad.
-A five member Board serves as the governing body of the Association.
-The Board meets on a regular bi-monthly schedule (3rd Thursday of the odd month at 7 pm)
+The Westside Water system is operated and managed by Island Water Management, Inc, owned by WWA member Doug Dolstad.
+A five-member Board serves as the governing body of the Association.
+The Board meets on a regular bi-monthly schedule (usually the 3rd Thursday of the odd month at 7 pm)

-Meetings are held at a board member's home.
-Please so call Doug if you'd like to attend and I'll tell you where that month's meeting will be held.
+Meetings are held at a board member's home or, lately, via Zoom.
+Please contact us (Doug or a Board member) if you'd like to attend so we can let you know how/where that month's meeting will be held.